seap-udea/iWander/README.md

 Once the integration is fully completed the results are stored in the file `wanderer.csv`.

-For a fully explanation about the input options and output options see below.
+For a fully explanation about the input options and output information see components section.

 Structure of the package
 ------------------------